 Lobbyists-Lobbyists are typically hired by private businesses.
 Their role is to appeal to government officials to make policy changes that benefit the lobbyists’ clients.
 Lobbyists often ask for tax breaks and grants to improve finances for large-scale industries such as banks and construction unions.

 The best things to do with a political science degree depends on the graduate’s location too.
 For instance, if the student lives in a rural area, the number of open political positions could be limiting.
+Knowing what to do with a political science major may depend on your networking ability.
 For political science bachelors degree jobs in government, relocation may be strongly considered.
 The highest concentration of government jobs are found within the nation’s capital and metropolitan areas.
 State capitals also typically house a large number of government offices.
 Each municipality and county will provide a select number of jobs for political science majors.

 Political Science Degree Salary